bbc/audiowaveform/README.md

     $ sudo apt-get update
     $ sudo apt-get install audiowaveform

+### CentOS

+Binary packages are available on the [Releases](https://github.com/bbc/audiowaveform/releases) page.

+Download the correct RPM for your CentOS version and use these commands to install the RPM package, together with all required dependencies.
+Replace the version with the latest release version.

+    $ sudo yum install -y epel-release
+    $ sudo yum localinstall audiowaveform-1.5.1-1.el8.x86_64.rpm

 ### Arch Linux

 There is an [`audiowaveform`](https://aur.archlinux.org/packages/audiowaveform) package available in the AUR.